cesarderio/Scripts/Bash/Bash_Chrome/README.md

   git push origin my-awesome-feature
   ```

-1. Create a new Pull Request targeting the Python directory.
+1. Create a new Pull Request targeting the Bash directory.

 Contributions are welcome!
 Feel free to open issues, suggest enhancements, or submit pull requests to improve the script.